Canada almost self-sufficient in PPE as Canadian businesses step up: PM

 China is the dominant supplier of PPE.
 With the outbreak starting in that country, there was a severe shortage of equipment as the disease first started spreading around the world in March.
 Countries were out-bidding one another for supplies that were often never delivered.

-But the Public Services and Procurement Canada website says Canada has still not received anywhere near the quantities of PPE that have been ordered.
+According to the Public Services and Procurement Canada website, Canada has vast amounts of protective equipment and supplies on order.
+Some of the contracts are for delivery much later.

-As of June 16, 55.7 million face shields had been ordered but only 17.6 million received; more than one billion pairs of gloves ordered but only 42.3 million received; 126.6 million gowns ordered but only 4.6 million received; 20.4 million litres of hand sanitizer ordered but just 7.1 million litres received.
+As of June 16, 55.7 million face shields had been ordered but 17.6 million received; over one billion pairs of gloves ordered but 42.3 million received; 126.6 million gowns ordered but 4.6 million received; 20.4 million litres of hand sanitizer ordered but 7.1 million litres received.

-As well, Canada had ordered 121.9 million of the coveted N95 respirators and 340.8 million surgical masks, just 12.9 million and 110.9 million of which respectively had been received.
+As well, Canada had ordered 121.9 million of the coveted N95 respirators and 340.8 million surgical masks, though 12.9 million and 110.9 million respectively had been received.
 Of the 40,328 ventilators ordered, just 367 had been received.

+This report by The Canadian Press was first published June 26, 2020.